buqeye/LearningFromData/_sources/content/Basics/lecture_02.md

         ::::

-    * projected posteriors (relate to marginalization over one of the variables)
+    * what are projected posteriors (relate these to marginalization over one of the variables)?

 ## Bayesian updating via Bayes' theorem